 The unique depth and quality of data guarantees accurate information and effective support for decision-making.
 This helps institutions, policy-makers, producers and agribusinesses to address the challenges of global agriculture.

-At present, the agri benchmark Network comprises more than 40 countries, mainly in the cash crop as well as beef and sheep farming sectors.
-The development of the horticulture, pig farming, organic agriculture as well as the fish and seafood sectors continues.
+At present, the agri benchmark Network comprises more than 60 countries, mainly in the cash crop, pig farming as well as beef and sheep farming sectors.
+The development of the horticulture and the fish and seafood sectors continues.